 Primary Academic Program: Historical Studies

-BA, Vassar College; PhD, New York University; additional studies, Georgetown University, School of Foreign Service.
+BA, Vassar College; PhD, New York University.
 At Bard since 2019.